Mario's Game Gallery: Gameplay

 Mario's Game Gallery consists of five games: checkers, Go Fish, dominoes, backgammon, and "yacht", a version of Yahtzee.
 In these games, players face off against Mario.
 The games all play similarly to their real world counterparts, featuring pieces based on the Mario universe.
-Mario's Game Gallery is the first game in the series to feature Charles Martinet as Mario's voice actor; Martinet went on to voice Mario in all speaking appearances in video games until 2023.

-Development
+Release

-Mario's Game Gallery was published by Interplay Entertainment Corp. and developed by Presage Software, Inc. for the PC.
-It was released in 1995.
-It was later re-released as Mario's FUNdamentals, though it was published by Mindscape for the PC version and by Stepping Stone for the Macintosh version.
-The game was also developed by Brainstorm Entertainment.
-It was released for the Macintosh in 1996, and for the PC in January 1997.
+Mario's Game Gallery was developed by Presage Software for MS-DOS and published in 1995 by Interplay Entertainment.
+It was re-released as Mario's FUNdamentals by Mindscape; Stepping Stone published the Classic Mac OS version.

 Reception

 Since their releases, both Mario's Game Gallery and its revision, Mario's FUNdamentals, have received mixed reception.
 The State praised it for providing fun for whole family, describing the games included as "excellent".
 The Miami Herald praised its "sharp" graphics and "fun" animations, as well as the music, which they claim to be based on music from the Mario series.
 Like The State, they describe it as "fun for the whole family", though they criticized it for being too difficult at times.
 However, they recommend it for first-time PC users who want an "easy-to-install product for the new CD-ROM".
 The Advocate called it a fun game, and praised Martinet for his Mario voice, stating that small children will "giggle with delight".
 The Los Angeles Times included it in an article of educational video games that would appeal to younger gamers.

 Authors David Wesley and Gloria Barczak cited Mario's Game Gallery as one of the games released in a "flood of ill-conceived Mario spin-offs", stating that it and the others nearly destroyed the series.
 Official Nintendo Magazines Tom East featured it as part of his "Rare Mario games" article, commenting that though it featured Martinet as Mario first, most identify Super Mario 64 as his first role as Mario.
 It was deemed the sixth-worst Mario game of all time by ScrewAttack, who concluded that there was "nothing fun about FUNdamentals".